National Indigenous History Month

 Alberta lawyers who have not yet completed the Indigenous Cultural Competency Education called The Path (Law Society of Alberta) – Your Journey Through Indigenous Canada are encouraged to set aside some time during the month of June to meet this requirement.

 The Path (Law Society of Alberta) is a five-hour series of online modules with videos and quizzes.
 The course can be completed all at once or in stages.
-Providing Alberta lawyers with shared Indigenous Cultural Competency Education is part of our shared social responsibility to educate ourselves on issues relevant to the communities where we live and practise law.
+Providing Alberta lawyers with shared Indigenous Cultural Competency Education is part of our responsibility to educate ourselves on issues relevant to the communities where we live and practise law.

 The Law Society launched The Path (Law Society of Alberta) – Your Journey Through Indigenous Canada for all Alberta lawyers on April 21, 2021.
 Alberta lawyers who were active when the requirement was introduced have until Thursday, Oct.
 20, 2022 to complete the course or certify eligibility for an exemption.
 For those lawyers who became active or changed to active status following the launch date, the deadline to complete the course depends on the date the lawyer became active.
 Lawyers can find their due date for completing the mandatory education requirement in their Lawyer Portal.
 As per the Rules of the Law Society of Alberta (see Rules 67.4), lawyers who do not compete the Indigenous education by the deadline will be administratively suspended.